5 Steps to Picking a Cross Device Partner

 Step 2: Create your own device graph to test against

 Your cross-device partners will give you accuracy measures that are quite high (90-95% within their training data).
-If you have a cookie data that’s linked to CRM data through an order or transaction ID, then you should be doing your own audit.
-If you have log level data on your own sites traffic, from tag containers such as Tealium, Adobe, Ensighten, or tracking tools like Omniture, Google Data Transfer files or Footprint (our own in house solution), you will have this information.
+To understand the value of a device graph, you should be instead looking at recall and precision metrics, not accuracy.
+If you have your own cookie data that’s linked to CRM data through an order or transaction ID, then you should be doing your own audit and calculate your own recall and precision.
+Use log level data on your own sites traffic, from tag containers such as Tealium, Adobe, Ensighten, or tracking tools like Omniture, Google Data Transfer files or Footprint (our own in house solution.

 So what is this device graph that I am building?